Rohinth1/DADS_Course_Capstone_Project_Web_Scraping_Machine_Learning/README.md

+README

+Project Title
+E-Commerce Product Analysis Using Machine Learning

+Introduction
 This project applies data science and machine learning techniques to analyze product data collected from an e-commerce website.
-The objective was to explore patterns in pricing, ratings, and product categories and evaluate how effectively these features could support clustering and classification tasks.
+The primary goal was to identify patterns in pricing and ratings and evaluate how well these features could predict product categories.
+Both unsupervised and supervised learning methods were used to extract insights from the dataset.

+Data Collection
-The dataset was collected through web scraping using Python libraries and included product name, price, category, and rating information.
-After extraction, the data was cleaned by standardizing formats, handling missing values, and converting variables into appropriate data types.
-Exploratory data analysis was performed to understand feature distributions and relationships, revealing that price and rating showed variability but limited direct correlation with product categories.
+The dataset was obtained through web scraping using Python libraries.
+Key attributes collected included product name, price, category, and rating.
+The data was stored in CSV format to enable further processing and analysis.
+This step ensured that sufficient data was available for modeling and evaluation.

+Data Cleaning
+Data cleaning involved standardizing price formats, converting ratings into consistent values, and removing missing or duplicate records.
+Proper formatting and type conversion ensured the dataset was suitable for analysis.
+These steps improved data reliability and minimized potential errors in modeling.

+Exploratory Data Analysis
+Exploratory analysis was conducted to understand the distribution of price and rating variables.
+Visualizations revealed that prices were fairly spread across a range, while ratings showed balanced representation across categories.
+Insights suggested that price and rating alone may not strongly determine product categories.

+Feature Scaling
+Feature scaling was applied using standardization to normalize numerical values.
+This step was necessary for algorithms sensitive to feature magnitude, such as K-Means, Logistic Regression, SVM, and KNN.
+Scaling ensured fair contribution of each feature during model training.

+Unsupervised Learning
-Feature scaling was applied to normalize numerical variables before modeling.
-Unsupervised learning using K-Means clustering identified meaningful product groupings based on price and rating, with the elbow method and silhouette score validating the cluster structure.
-These findings indicated that natural segments existed within the data.
+K-Means clustering was used to identify natural groupings based on price and rating.
+The elbow method and silhouette score helped determine the optimal number of clusters.
+Results showed that products grouped primarily by pricing patterns, indicating meaningful segmentation within the data.

+Supervised Learning
-Supervised learning models, including Logistic Regression, Support Vector Machine, K-Nearest Neighbors, Random Forest, and XGBoost, were implemented to predict product categories.
-Performance was evaluated using accuracy and weighted F1-score.
-Results showed modest predictive performance, suggesting that price and rating alone were insufficient for strong classification outcomes.
-Hyperparameter tuning provided minor improvements but confirmed that feature limitations were the primary constraint.
+Several classification models were implemented, including Logistic Regression, Support Vector Machine, K-Nearest Neighbors, Random Forest, and XGBoost.
+These models aimed to predict product categories using price and rating features.
+Performance metrics such as accuracy and F1-score indicated modest predictive capability, highlighting limited feature influence.

+Model Evaluation
+Model comparison revealed that simpler models performed similarly to more complex ensemble methods.
+Hyperparameter tuning resulted in minor improvements but did not significantly enhance predictive power.
+This reinforced that feature informativeness plays a critical role in classification tasks.

+Conclusion
-Overall, the project demonstrates a complete machine learning workflow from data collection to evaluation.
-The findings highlight the importance of feature relevance in predictive modeling and suggest that incorporating richer data sources, such as textual product descriptions, could improve classification performance in future work.
+The project demonstrated a complete machine learning workflow from data collection to model evaluation.
+Unsupervised learning revealed meaningful data patterns, while supervised models showed limited success in category prediction.
+The findings emphasize the importance of richer feature sets for improving model performance and provide a foundation for future enhancements.